Anderson localization of walking droplets: Supression of diffusion

 To demonstrate that the droplet localization is correlated to the spatio-temporal attributes of its pilot wave, we also examined the walker dynamics at low memory, $\gamma/\gamma_\mathrm{F}=77\,\%$, when the wave field is less extensive, $l\sim2\lambda_\mathrm{F}$, and decays quickly, $T_\mathrm{M}\sim 0.23$\,s.
-The particle's average speed was maintained by readjusting the impact phase (Supplementary Information, Simulations).
+The particle's average speed was maintained by readjusting the impact phase (\ref{sec:SI_simulations}, Simulations).
 In this regime, droplets move freely throughout the heterogeneous media (Fig.\,\ref{fig:main_Fig_2}\fp{e}-\fp{f}), indicating a diminished influence of the submerged topography on the wave field.
-As the memory decreases, the walker dynamics thus approaches the diffusive behavior of the waveless particle.

-Diffusive processes may be quantified by the MSD's asymptotic dependence on time\cite{bechinger2016active}, $\langle r^2(t)\rangle\sim t^\alpha$ (Fig.\,\ref{fig:main_Fig_2}\fp{g}).
-As the memory was progressively increased, we observed a progressive suppression of diffusion, from a conducting state ($\alpha\to 1$) at low memory to a localized state ($\alpha\to 0$) when the forcing acceleration is near the Faraday threshold (Fig.\,\ref{fig:main_Fig_2}\fp{h}).
-Ordinary diffusion ($\alpha= 1$) is not completely recovered for low forcing due to the finite size of the wave field, which remains significant relative to the topography's characteristic length, $W$, at the lowest memory that permits walking.
-Analysis of the speed and curvature distributions (Fig.\,\ref{fig:main_Fig_2}\fp{i}-\fp{j}) further confirmed the distinct behavior of walkers at high memory, which exhibit frequent turns with a preferred radius of curvature, and walkers at low memory, whose dynamics is closer to that of a waveless particle (Fig.\,\ref{fig:main_Fig_1}\fp{f}-\fp{g}).
+As the memory decreases, the walker dynamics thus approaches the diffusive behavior of the waveless particle. \reply{We performed analogous simulations over a range of memories and quantified the walker's diffusive behavior through} the MSD's asymptotic dependence on time\cite{bechinger2016active}, $\langle r^2(t)\rangle\sim t^\alpha$ (Fig.\,\ref{fig:main_Fig_2}\fp{h}).
+As the memory was increased, we observed a progressive suppression of diffusion, from a conducting state ($\alpha\to 1$) at low memory to a localized state ($\alpha\to 0$) when the forcing acceleration is near the Faraday threshold (Fig.\,\ref{fig:main_Fig_2}\fp{i}).

-\textbf{Wave-mediated mechanism}
+\section{Wave-mediated mechanism}